 Plan investments are shares of mutual funds managed by Fidelity.
 Fidelity is the trustee as defined by the Plan and, therefore, these transactions qualify as party-in-interest transactions.
-Fees incurred by the Plan for investment management services are included in net appreciation in fair value of investments, as they are paid through revenue sharing, rather than as a direct payment.
-Fees paid by the Plan for professional, legal, and accounting expenses are paid through revenue sharing, rather than a direct payment, and amounted to \$203,014 for the year ended December 31, 2017 (\$204,582 in 2016).
+Fees incurred by the Plan for investment management services are included in net appreciation/depreciation in fair value of investments, as they are paid through revenue sharing, rather than as a direct payment.
+Fees paid by the Plan for professional, legal, and accounting expenses are paid through revenue sharing and direct payment from the Plan's forfeitures account, and amounted to \$230,390 for the year ended December 31, 2018 (\$203,014 in 2017).
+The total revenue used to offset these expenses under the Revenue Credit Program (revenue sharing) was \$160,000 for the years ended December 31, 2018 and 2017.
 All remaining expenses paid by the Plan represent fees paid by the participants for the setup of loans and maintenance.
 The Plan also invests in Wabtec Stock.
 Wabtec is the plan sponsor, and therefore, transactions qualify as party-in-interest transactions.
-Investment income from parties-in-interest transactions and interest from participant loans amounted to \$67,372,977 for the year ended December 31, 2017 (\$28,616,897 in 2016).
+Investment income from parties-in-interest transactions and interest from participant loans amounted to (\$23,825,128) for the year ended December 31, 2018 (\$67,372,977 in 2017).